rcallaby/Learn-Git/Lessons/Part-06-CI-CD-with-Git-and-Github/ci-cd-git-github.md

 Rolling back applications in Git involves undoing changes introduced in a problematic release and restoring the application to a stable state.
 Here's how you can effectively roll back applications:

 - Step 1: Identify the Issue
-When a problem arises, gather information from monitoring tools, logs, and error tracking systems to identify the root cause.
+When a problem arises, gather information from monitoring tools, logs, and error-tracking systems to identify the root cause.

 - Step 2: Check out the Previous Release
 Use Git to check out the commit or tag corresponding to the last known stable release.
 This can be achieved using the following command: